btcsuite/btcsim/README.md

 To debug the processes spawned by `btcsim` i.e. `btcd` and `btcwallet`, you can check the logs written to `~/.btcsim/`.

 ## License

-Package btcsim is licensed under the liberal ISC License.
+Package btcsim is licensed under the [copyfree](http://copyfree.org) ISC License.